Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Load Range

 When it comes to understanding load rating on tires, one crucial aspect to consider is the load range.
 The load range of a tire is an indication of its maximum load-carrying capacity at a specific inflation pressure.
 Tires are categorized into different load ranges, each designed to handle a certain amount of weight.
-The load range is typically indicated by a letter, such as A, B, C, D, or E, with each letter corresponding to a specific load-carrying capacity.
+The is typically indicated by a letter, such as A, B, C, D, or E, with each letter corresponding to a specific load-carrying capacity.

 • Load Range A: This range is designed for light-duty vehicles and can typically carry a lower weight compared to higher load ranges.
 These tires are commonly found on compact cars and small trucks.